port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/incident-management/__dynatrace.md

       # highlight-start
       selector:
         query: "true" # JQ boolean expression.
 If evaluated to false - this object will be skipped.
-        entity_types: ["HOST", "SERVICE"] # An optional list of entity types to filter by.
+        entityTypes: ["APPLICATION", "SERVICE"] # An optional list of entity types to filter by.
 If not specified, defaults to ["APPLICATION", "SERVICE"].
       # highlight-end
       port:
   ```